ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/win-fancy-tech-true-wireless-earbuds.markdown

 has_entry_page: true
 title: "Win the FancyTech True Wireless Earbuds!"
 competition-description: "<p>Looking for a great pair of Wireless Earbuds?
 Get ready\
-  \ and set your ears free with the brand new FancyTech True Wireless Earbuds!\r\n\
+  \ and set your ears free with the brand new FancyTech True Wireless Earbuds!\nWe\
-  We want to give your ears the quality that they deserve, that's why we’re giving\
+  \ want to give your ears the quality that they deserve, that's why we’re giving\
-  \ you the chance to win the FancyTech True Wireless Earbuds!</p>\r\n<p>Want them?\
+  \ you the chance to win the FancyTech True Wireless Earbuds!</p>\n<p>Want them?\
-  \ You know what to do…</p>"
+  \ You know what to do…</p>\n"
 hero-header: "Win the FancyTech True Wireless Earbuds!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-4b40afdb-c416-4f4b-a409-3b7f763d5980.jpg"